nicolaschan/bell/README.md

 ## Features
 - Support for weekly schedules
 - Support for special schedules and holidays
+- Support for entering custom schedules
+- Support for fetching data from distributed sources
 - Visual indicator of the proportion of the time elapsed in current period
-- Customizable theme and period names, stored with client-side cookies
+- Customizable theme and period names, stored client-side
 - Accurately synchronizes, even if client computer time is incorrect
 - Adjustable correction for use when the server time is not the exact same as the school time
 - Stastistics and analytics recorded to a redis database, including number of daily hits and most popular themes